zaphosting/docs/docs/foundry-server-savegames.md

 ### Accessing Savegame via FTP

 Backing up your Savegame from the server is simple.
-Once you have connected to your gameserver through an FTP Client, head over to the following path:
+Once you have connected to your game server through an FTP Client, head over to the following path:
 ```
 ../foundry/saves/save
 ```